 Key values:

- A high ROE means a company is efficiently generating profits on the money of the shareholders.
+A high ROE means a company is efficiently generating profits on the money

 Formula: